jpmorganchase/modular/docs/concepts/package-types.md

   guaranteed to be compatible with CRA templates.
-- Source files are loaded with the more performant [`esbuild-loader`](https://github.com/privatenumber/esbuild-loader) in the Webpack configuration. for this reason, Babel plugins are not supported.
+- Source files are loaded with the more performant [`esbuild-loader`](https://github.com/privatenumber/esbuild-loader) in the Webpack configuration.
+For this reason, Babel plugins are not supported.
 - [Local proxies](https://create-react-app.dev/docs/proxying-api-requests-in-development/)
   are supported, but [esbuild mode](../configuration.md) doesn't support the `package.json` `proxy` field.
 The more flexible